panzi/cook-serve-hoomans2/README.md

 -----

-Download the latest release from the [releases page](https://github.com/panzi/cook-serve-hoomans2/releases) and double click `Cook, Serve, Hoomans!
-2!!.exe`.
+Download the latest release from the [releases page](https://github.com/panzi/cook-serve-hoomans2/releases) and double click `Cook-Serve-Hoomans-2.exe`.
 It should automatically find the installation path of Cook, Serve, Delicious!
 2!! and patch the game archive.
 If everything went well you should see something like this: